pulp/pulpproject.org/_posts/2021-06-14-pulp-community-update.md

 ## Installing Pulp on Openshift

-Fabricio has shared an end-to-end zdemo of how you can set up and deploy Pulp on Openshift.
+Fabricio has shared an end-to-end demo of how you can set up and deploy Pulp on Openshift.
 You can also find corresponding documentation for this process [here](https://pulp-operator.readthedocs.io/en/latest/).
 If you're interested to see this in action, you can watch here:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/quUdQ1j56I4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>